 When excessive stomach acid and reflux become a chronic condition with not being treated by change of diet and lifestyle habits it can lead to stomach ulcers, stomach cancer, bowel and kidney problems.
 You will also notice that a decrease in energy due to inadequate supply of nutrients to your organs and tissue.

-10 Ways to Eliminate Acid Reflux & Improve Digestion:
+10 Ways to Eliminate Acid Reflux

 - Eat small regular meals based on wholefoods such as fruit, vegetables, wholegrain cereals such as organic muesli, oats and grains.
 Moderate the meal portion sizes of proteins to the size of the palm of your hand and change them to lean meat, chicken, fish and eggs.
-Keep cheese to a minimum amount and only eat whole cheese not processed cheese, if you have a lactose problem then change to goats cheese and lactose free products.
-Eliminate processed foods especially the mass produced processed foods that are full of chemicals, food additives and toxic fillers that will cause you damage.
+Keep cheese to a minimum amount and only eat whole cheese not processed cheese, if you have a lactose problem then change to goats’ cheese and lactose free products.
+Eliminate processed foods especially the mass-produced processed foods that are full of chemicals, food additives and toxic fillers that will cause you damage.

-- Yogurt for gastric reflux: It is a cool, smooth and alkaline food that has soothing effect on the esophagus.
+- Yogurt for gastric reflux: It is a cool, smooth and alkaline food that has soothing effect on the oesophagus.
 Yogurt contains probiotics, a form of beneficial bacteria that are found in the digestive tract.
 This also helps to boost the immune system for overall health.

 Yogurt aids proper absorption of proteins and nutrients by the body.
 Yogurt is a healthy protein source and is very useful in the prevention of acid reflux as it properly digests the food.
-Yogurt is also a great source of calcium which helps to strengthen the muscles in the lower esophagus.
+Yogurt is also a great source of calcium which helps to strengthen the muscles in the lower oesophagus.